Monday, October 6, 2008

 I felt shock, anger, guilt and fear all in the space of a few seconds.
 We complained but nothing was done.
 I think we had become a little complacent because of our previous good luck with the other guys room mates.
 But Steph’s traumatic experience meant we all had our guards back up.

-Auckland didn’t end there as when we were due to leave it turned out STA Travel had messed up some of our flights, meaning we were stuck in Auckland for another night because of the time differences between the UK
+The drama in Auckland didn’t end there as when we were due to leave it turned out STA Travel had messed up some of our flights, meaning we were stuck in Auckland for another night because of the time differences between the UK and NZ.

 After getting up at 3am only to head back to Base hostel, we didnt appreciate the bag storage guy taking a dislike to Steph and he proceeded to make our lives even more difficult for the last few hours that we were stranded there.
 That basically ended with Steph shouting, “I cannot believe people like you exist, dickhead!”
 In a very Geordie accent.